osisoft/Edge-Data-Store-Docs/content/sds/types/sds-type-in-dotnet.md

 # SdsTypes in .NET framework

-When working in .NET, use the `SdsTypeBuilder` to create SdsTypes.
+When working in .NET, use the `SdsTypeBuilder` to create `SdsType`s.
 The `SdsTypeBuilder` eliminates potential errors that can occur when working with SdsTypes manually.

 There are several ways to work with the `SdsTypeBuilder`.
 One is to use the static methods for convenience: